Do you want to make data-driven decisions instead of ones made on gut feelings?

 The practice of using data to make better business decisions we can describe not only by the term Business Intelligence, as Business Analytics has, in general, the same meaning.
 Still, these are not the same things and it’s worth knowing the difference.

 Business Intelligence implies Descriptive and Diagnostic Analytics, while Business Analytics help to refer to Predictive and Prescriptive Analytics.

 Both involve collecting and analyzing data, and both share the same goal of enhancing a company’s efficiency by using data analysis, though these two perform different functions in business.

 BI describes past or current state of business; it is all about extracting insights from data for telling you what happened, why it happened and what’s happening now.
 With its powerful reporting and data analysis mechanisms, BI is able to optimize and streamline current operations.

-The next step of analytics is Business Analytics, which is also called Advanced Analytics.
+The next step of analytics is Business Analytics, or in other words a Advanced Analytics.
 It goes beyond telling what has happened or is happening.
 Business Analytics is about forecasting upcoming developments based on all past and present data.
-The specific intent of BA is to get a business prepared for the upcoming challenges – by making predictions and identifying issues before they happen (Predictive) or by suggesting taking particular proactive actions (Prescriptive).
+The specific intent of BA is to get a business prepared for the upcoming challenges.
+By making predictions and identifying issues before they happen (Predictive) or by suggesting taking particular proactive actions (Prescriptive).